 Response: This project proposes to develop a currently vacant site.
-There will be three zoning designations utilized to provide sufficient transitions between Shea Boulevard and the single family residences to the south and west (noting that the R1-18 PRD lots along the south will be maintained from the previous 2008 zoning approval).
+There will be three zoning designations utilized to provide sufficient transitions between Shea Boulevard and the single family residences to the south and west (noting that the R1-18 PRD lots along the south will be maintained from the previous 2008 zoning approval; however, amended development standards are proposed for the eastern lot).
 The building heights are in concert with the adjacent residential to the south and west and the commercial structures to the east and northeast.
 Open space, landscaping, and sidewalks provide meaningful buffers and shade.